-“Look, I get it: Life is to be cherished and health is a privilege.
+“Look, I get it- Life is to be cherished and health is a privilege.
 But if I sneeze again I’m going to murder an Amish family.”
-Tom was furious as he spoke through a clogged nose, and flailed as he sneezed again.
+Tom Spit out his mouth as he spoke through a clogged nose before flailing and sneezing again.

 “Very funny, Cheryl.”
 He said and then blew his nose.